Honda Amaze: Second generation (DF5/6; 2018)

 The second-generation Amaze was unveiled at the February 2018 Auto Expo in India, which Honda claimed to be built on a standalone platform (derived from the sixth-generation City).
+The looks of the new Honda Amaze was changed and the dimensions were also increased with a small margin.
+The ground clearance was increased by 5 mm from 165 mm to 170 mm.
 The diesel engine option is available with a CVT as opposed to the previous torque converter automatic unit.
 Initial grade levels offered were E, S, V and VX.

 The facelifted model was launched on 18 August 2021, which dropped the V grade.

+Honda Cars used "The Big Move" as catchphrase (slogan) for The Honda Amaze.

 Powertrain

 Safety

 The Amaze is fitted with two airbags and anti-lock brakes.
 In Africa, a driver-side seatbelt reminder is standard equipment, while in India, there are seatbelt reminders for both front-seat occupants.

-Global NCAP crash tested an African market Amaze unit in 2019.
+Global NCAP 1.0 crash-tested an African market Amaze unit in 2019.
 In the frontal offset crash test, protection of the head was rated good and airbag contact was stable.
 Dummy readings of chest compression showed limited risk of serious injury.
 The passenger compartment remained stable.
 There were dangerous structures behind the dashboard that could increase risk of knee injury to occupants of different sizes or seating positions, and Honda did not demonstrate otherwise.
 The footwell remained stable and the pedals released as intended.
 Although the Amaze's total score was enough for a five-star rating for adult protection, it was limited to four stars because the African market unit on test did not have a seatbelt reminder for the front passenger (Honda would also have had to pay for a side impact test).

 Using the Maxi-Cosi child seats selected by Honda, the head of a three-year-old child dummy contacted the interior of the car during rebound, and the armrest deployed, ejecting the dummy.

+The Indian version received 2 stars for adults and 0 stars for toddlers from Global NCAP in 2024 (based on Latin NCAP 2016).